sarahsetiawan/Hood-Hockey/README.md

 ## User Documentation

-**Table of Contents**

-1.  **Introduction**
-    *   What is HWIHVA?
-    *   Who is this guide for?
-    *   Key Features Overview
-2.  **Getting Started**
-    *   Accessing HWIHVA
-    *   Logging In
-    *   Dashboard Overview
-3.  **Core Features**
-    *   Dynamic Visualizations
-        *   Accessing Visualizations
-        *   Interacting with Charts (Hover, Click, Zoom)
-        *   Available Visualization Types (Examples)
-    *   Filtering and Comparing Data
-        *   Using Filter Controls
-        *   Comparing Players, Seasons, or Games
-    *   Predictive Analytics
-        *   Accessing Predictions
-        *   Understanding Forecasts
-        *   Important Considerations
-    *   Navigating the Application
-4.  **Data Security**
-5.  **Troubleshooting & Support**
-    *   Common Issues
-    *   Getting Help

-**1. Introduction*
+**1. Introduction**

 *   **Who is this guide for?**
-    This documentation is intended for authorized users of the HWIHVA platform, including:
     *   Coaches
     *   Team Analysts
-    *   Players (if granted access)
+    *   Hood Womens Ice Hockey Players
-    *   Other authorized team or organizational staff.
+    *   Individuals interested in Hood Womens Ice Hockey

 **2. Getting Started**

 *   **Accessing HWIHVA**
     *   Open a modern web browser (e.g., Chrome, Firefox, Safari, Edge).
-    *   Navigate to the HWIHVA application URL: `[Enter Your HWIHVA Application URL Here]`
+    *   Navigate to the HWIHVA application
     *   Bookmark this URL for easy access.

 *   **Logging In**
     *   You will be presented with a login screen.
-    *   Enter your assigned **Username** and **Password**.
-These credentials will be provided by the system administrator or designated personnel.
+    *   Enter your **Username** and **Password**.
     *   Click the "Login" or "Sign In" button.
-    *   **Important:** Keep your login credentials confidential.
-Do not share your account.
-If you forget your password, use the "Forgot Password" link (if available) or contact the administrator.

 *   **Dashboard Overview**
-    Upon successful login, you will typically land on the main dashboard.
+    Once logged in, you will typically land on the main dashboard.
 This area provides:
     *   A high-level overview of key metrics or recent data.
     *   Main navigation links to access different sections of the application (e.g., Visualizations, Player Analysis, Team Stats, Predictions).
     *   Quick access to frequently used features or reports.
-    *(Note: The exact layout may vary slightly based on the final design.)*

 **3. Core Features**